loupe-php/loupe/docs/searching.md

 This will return all documents matching `Hello` or `World` while considering the [typo tolerance settings][Config].

+English and German compound words in indexed documents are automatically decomposed.
+For example, a query for `brush` also matches `toothbrush`, and `Vertrag` matches `Wartungsvertrag`.
+See the [tokenizer documentation](./tokenizer.md#term-decomposition) for details and limitations.

 Loupe also supports phrase search, so if you want to query for documents containing exactly `Hello World`, you'll have to use `"` to encapsulate your query: